iris-hep/iris-hep.github.io/pages/docs/add_focusarea_page.md

   * layout: Use 'focus-area'
   * pagetype: Use 'focus-area'
   * title: The area title
-  * shortname: A more concise title
+  * shortname: A more concise title (this is the key to use to label projects, publications and presentations)

 Then the body of the page should be a paragraph or two about the area.
 Projects, publications and presentations will be added in a standard way from the